Best Gear For Great Lakes River Salmon

 Option #2

-If you can’t legally use lead weights, tin non-Lead split shots are perfect for those areas that have banned the use of lead.
+If you can’t legally use lead weights, tin non-lead split shots are perfect for those areas that have banned the use of lead.

 I use the AB size for salmon.
 You can get these at FishUSA or at Amazon.